vkabachenko/yii2-js/docs/inner.md

 * register this script as follows: `registerJS($script)`.
 By default it will also register jQuery and launch this script after DOM is ready.

-* you can also add simple js script as an action attribute (e.g. `onClick`) of a DOM element.
+* you can also add simple js script as an action attribute (e.g. `onclick`) of a DOM element.